 Plastics we Can’t Live Without

 Sharon George

-Keele University

-email:
+School of Geography, Geology and the Environment, Keele University, Keele, UK.

+s.m.george@keele.ac.uk

+ABSTRACT …………

+Since the commercial production of plastics first began, our use of this durable and convenient material has increased as well as our dependence and addiction that penetrates to the heart of modern society and its infrastructures.
+This chapter explores the nature and extent of that reliance through the lens of Maslow’s hierarchy of needs to consider which areas of our plastic use is really necessary rather than just convenient or desirable.
+Safety and physiological hygiene factors are discussed to establish a basis for prioritisation coupled with consideration of key design parameters to establish whether these plastics can be: a) avoided by using a different product or activity; b) reduced through design; c) replaced by another material.
+The role of plastics in areas of priority including food production, medicine and health and electronics are discussed along with the challenges of finding appropriate alternatives to help break our plastic addiction without causing serious negative consequences for society.

+KEY WORDS ………..

+Plastic addiction; sustainable; design; hygiene factors; dependence; circularity

+17.1 Introduction

 Plastics are everywhere in our environment and they are the subject of serious public concern.
 Deeply moving images of the interaction of plastics in nature with our wildlife and environment have led to a wave of strong public opinion and laws and legislation being reviewed globally to drastically reduce our dependence on this material, especially single use plastic.
 Public action groups are campaigning to convert their towns to be “Plastic free”.
 It is clear that our addiction to plastic has got out of hand and we need to withdraw from our unhealthy dependence, but it is also clear that while we have developed many unnecessary plastic products that can be avoided, and others that can be made of more sustainable materials, we have also come to depend on plastics that we can neither avoid or replace as they are making such an important contribution to the quality of millions of people.

 Our dependence on modern plastics began back in 1907 with the production of Bakelite, a synthetic material made using chemicals derived from fossil fuels.
 Since then our reliance on this material has grown and penetrated almost every aspect of modern living.
 Plastic is used in the manufacture of a vast array of goods, including obvious items, such as toys, straws, packaging, disposable nappies, casings for electrical devices as well as less obvious items such as teabags and fabrics.
 Driven by the fact that plastics are relatively cheap and easy to mass manufacture, by 2017, global production reached 350 million tonnes and made a major contribution to economies, contributing around 1.5 million jobs in Europe alone [1].
 By enabling the production of structures that are lightweight and can come in a virtually unlimited range of shapes and sizes this material has enabled both innovation in product design and a massive proliferation of affordable goods, whether we needed them, or not.
 This has led us to a situation where we are rethinking our relationship with plastic.